ARK-Electronics/ark_companion_scripts/README.md

 **polaris.service** <br>
 This service receives RTCM corrections from the PointOne GNSS Corrections service and publishes them via MAVLink.

-**pilot-portal-backend.service** <br>
+**ark-ui-backend.service** <br>
-This service provides an express backend for the pilot-portal configuration UI.
+This service provides an express backend for the ark-ui configuration UI.

 **hotspot-control.service** <br>
 This service creates a hotspot after booting if the device is unable to auto connect to a network.
-You can then use the pilot-portal configuration UI to configure your network.
+You can then use the ark-ui configuration UI to configure your network.

 ### Jetson only
 **jetson-can.service** <br>